department-of-veterans-affairs/ascent-discovery/src/inttest/README.md

 ## Execution ##
 **Command Line:** Use below command(s) to execute the discovery acceptance test.

-Default Local: mvn verify –Pinttest
+Default Local: mvn -Ddockerfile.skip=true integration-test -Pinttest

 Use below sample commands to execute for different environment: